dmstr/phd5-docs/guide/tutorials/code-generation.md

         ]
     ];

 You should now be able to access to module default page via `/frontend` in your browser.

+> :information_source: Please note that standard Yii modules do not have access control enabled by default.

+The generated source-files, like controllers and views can be found in `src/modules/frontend`.

 Backend CRUD module
 -------------------